JaneYSY/SCFinal/README.md

 widespread backgrounds and active social interaction, become one of the highest places of confirmed cases per capita.

 This project is to demonstrate how COVID-19 (or any contagious disease) spreads in a cruise.
 2500 people board the cruise.
-The patient 0s are randomly selected for locations and amount.
+The 5 patient 0s are randomly placed at different locations on the floor plan of an x-y plot.
-In a x-y plot demonstrating the distribution of people on a cruise floor plan.
-We simulate how the disease is passed from one to the other through a GUI.
+We simulate how the disease passes from one to the other, showing it on GUI.
 Actions, such as isolating patients, are taken to prevent the spreading.
+Those actions are manageable.
+By playing with the actions, players can see if they are able to control the disease.

 ## What does the code do